 As you can probably tell through this article, Hawk Lake truly is a phenomenal Walleye fishery and a world-class travel destination.
 This didn’t come by chance…it came through a vision and hard work.

 Lodge owner, Ted Putnam, has made it clear that Hawk is a catch and release only lake.
 Guests of the lodge are instructed NOT to keep any fish.
 If they want shore lunch, the Walleye are imported from Manitoba!

 Crazy? yes.
 Effective? very!

 On this trip, Ang and Pete brought along Steve Niedzwiecki, former owner of Chaudiere Lodge.
 Steve’s role on this trip was to interview Ted Putman while out on a Smallmouth Bass adventure.

-The two did well on Smallies and Steve did get his one on one done (this will be up on our website soon).
+The two did well on Smallies and Steve did get his one on one done.

 During the evenings “after hours,” Steve and Pete joined Ted on his boat for some incredible nighttime Walleye action.
 Check out Steve’s blog here about the trip.